Eric Allen Engle,

 production.
 Sunstein argues that because computers cannot reason

-elaboration of an expert system are much more manageable than those
+the elaboration of an expert system are much more manageable than

-facing the development of a general system.
-However, AI programs are
+those facing the development of a general system.
+However, AI

 and general systems but also between "static" systems with fixed

 (pre-programmed) rules of production and "dynamic" systems which

 develop their own rules of production based upon experience.
 12